A Long Weekend in Paro & Thimphu

-To get off the beaten track, add on an overnight trip to the Haa valley, on the road that links Paro to Thimphu.
-The road goes over the highest driveable pass in Bhutan, the Cheli La, and it's worth a short detour to visit Kila Nunnery or Dzongdrakha Goemba.
-Arrive in Haa at lunchtime, and spend an afternoon, and maybe the next morning, exploring the Juneydrak Hermitage and Shelkar Drak, before continuing on to Thimphu.
+To get off the beaten track, add on an overnight trip to the Haa valley.
+The road goes over the highest drivable pass in Bhutan, the Cheli La, and it's worth a short detour to visit Kila Nunnery or Dzongdrakha Goemba.
+Arrive in Haa at lunchtime, and spend an afternoon, and maybe the next morning, exploring the Juneydrak Hermitage and Shelkar Drak.
+If you fancy a taste of trekking, hike the overnight Saga La trek over the mountains to the Paro valley, before continuing on to Thimphu.

 If you don't visit Haa, you might be able to add on a day trip to the Phobjikha valley, especially worthwhile in winter (November to February) when the valley's black-necked cranes are roosting.
 Bring some warm clothes and a torch (flashlight).

 At some point during your trip, ask your guide to arrange a Bhutanese hot-stone bath, available in most tourist hotels (for a charge).
 Throw in a festival and you have the perfect introductory visit to Bhutan.